Guides

 Is Dire Fang an early-game item?

 It does not look like one.
-Everything about the search intent suggests players usually hit this question later, once dungeon and rare material systems are already active.
+Everything about the player question suggests players usually hit this question later, once dungeon and rare material systems are already active.

 Should I grind normal mobs for Dire Fang?